 What are the ‘grounds’ for divorce?

-There is only really one ground for divorce – the irretrievable breakdown of the relationship.
-To prove this, you have to rely on one or more of the five ‘facts’ or ‘reasons’:
+There is only one ground for divorce – the irretrievable breakdown of the relationship.
+Previously, you were required to prove this by citing one or more of five accepted ‘facts’ or ‘reasons’ for the breakdown of the relationship in your divorce application (see below).

 - Adultery